jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/apple.md

 <sup>1</sup> Using prefer speed encoder preset.

 <sup>2</sup> The simultaneous session count is a soft limit.
-You can run more sessions if you are willing to accept the per-session performance trade-offs.
+You can run more sessions if you want, but the transcoding performance of each session may be reduced to a point where video playback starts to stutter.

 ## macOS Setups